openplans/shareabouts/doc/README.md

 If you are converting from Shareabouts 1.0, note that we have switched platforms.
 See [the upgrade docs](UPGRADE.md).

+If you are looking for documentation for Shareabouts v1, see [the original docs](https://github.com/openplans/shareabouts/blob/v1/doc/README_FOR_APP).

 What's here
 ------------